SolidLabResearch/user-managed-access/docs/policy-management.md

 The PUT process:
 1. Find information about the policy.
 If it does not exist, return with a **status code 400** to indicate that you cannot rewrite a nonexistent policy.
 2. Parse and validate the body, with the same procedure used in the POST endpoint.
 First, we perform the basic sanitization checks.
-Upon success, extra checks are performed to see if the new definition stays whithin the scope of the client:
+Upon success, extra checks are performed to see if the new definition stays within the scope of the client:
      - Check that the newly defined policy does not define other policies
      - Check that the new policy does not contain any rules that do not belong to the client
      - Check that no unrelated quads to the policy and its rules are added.

     Failed checks will result in a response with **status code 400** and a dedicated message.
 3. Delete the old policy, but keep a copy for a possible rollback.
 The deletion uses the procedure used in the [DELETE](#deleting-policies) endpoint.
 4. Add the new policy.
-On success, the server will respond with **status code 200** and a body containing the new policy and its rules (whithin scope of the client).
+On success, the server will respond with **status code 200** and a body containing the new policy and its rules (within scope of the client).
 When this does not succeed, a rollback will be set up:
     - The server will try to reset the state of the policy by adding the old quads.
 If this succeeds, an internal server error with **status code 500** will indicate that nothing has been rewritten, and the old version is restored.
-    - When the rollback fails, we basically deleted the policy information whithin our reach.
+    - When the rollback fails, we basically deleted the policy information within our reach.
 An internal server error with **status code 500** will indicate this.

 Note that this endpoint uses the POST and DELETE functionality to implement the PUT.